Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (2.6/10) – as of September 2025Minimal exposure to significant natural hazards common in other regions.
+Disaster RiskLow (2.6/10) – as of September 2025Very low exposure to significant natural disasters, ensuring high uptime.

-Sales Tax19% VAT – as of September 2025Standard German value-added tax rate applies to services.
+Sales Tax19% VAT – as of September 2025Standard German value-added tax rate applies to services and equipment.

 Network & Connectivity Ecosystem